timhannifan/jkan/README.md

 # PublicDomain

-PublicDomain is designed to make government data faster and easier to access.
-The site contains a growing number of datasets from various federal, state, and local sources.
+PublicDomain is designed to make civic data easier to find and faster to access.
+The site contains datasets from various federal, state, and local sources.

 [Beta version](https://timhannifan.github.io/public-domain/)